nnien001/giphyAPI/README.md

 # giphyAPI

 demo of running API calls to giphy.

+To run:
 Just open index.html